gonzaloserrano/go-nzalo/code-review/README.md

 - don't use `http.ListenAndServe`.
 Use `http.Server{}` with good defaults as explained in [how to handle http timeouts in go](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/).
 - an HTTP client [must close the response body](https://golang.org/pkg/net/http/#pkg-overview) when finished reading with it.
+- when creating HTTP-based libs, allow injecting an `http.Client`.

 ## naming